-115.18 Upgrades to facilities and technologies Auditor Overall Determination: Meets Standard Auditor Discussion The auditor reviewed the Richland County Jail policy, video monitoring systems, directly observed all areas of the facility and conducted interviews with the Jail Administration.
+The auditor reviewed the Richland County Jail policy, video monitoring systems, directly observed all areas of the facility and conducted interviews with the jail administration.
 The facility considers protection of inmates and the standards when contemplating upgrades to the facility or in the application of technology.
 Best practice is to alleviate any area where an inmate can be in a one-on-one situation with another inmate or with a staff member.
-The auditor identified the strip search area is an area of concern.
-The auditor recommends a camera that is able to view the officer conducting a search, but not the inmate
+There have been no substantial modifications to the existing facilities or monitoring technology since the last audit.